-- The commission in Canada of a designated offence; or, - An act or omission anywhere that, if it had occurred in Canada, would have constituted a designated offence
+- The commission in Canada of a designated offence or - An act or omission anywhere that, if it had occurred in Canada, would have constituted a designated offence

-The following steps outline the investigative and court process that result in offence-related property and proceeds of crime being forfeited to the SPMD:
+The following steps outline the investigative and court process that result in offence-related property and proceeds of crime being forfeited to the PPSC & MAG:

-• Offence-related property and proceeds of crime are seized incident to arrest or under the authority of a special search warrant.
-Police then obtain a management order or a restraint order authorized by a judge or justice

-- Custody of seized assets is then turned over to the SPMD who engages the appropriate professionals to manage, maintain and safeguard the assets seized or restrained under specific sections of the Criminal Code, the Controlled Drugs and Substances Act, the Proceeds of Crime and Terrorist Financing Act until the legal proceedings are concluded - If the accused is found guilty, sentencing may include the forfeiture of the seized assets.
-If there are no appeals, SPMD begins the process of disposing of the assets.
-Normally, SPMD utilizes public sales and auctions to ensure market value is obtained.
-Proceeds of these funds are then distributed by the Attorney General of Canada to the Federal and Provincial Governments in accordance with the Forfeited Property Sharing Regulations
+- Offence-related property and proceeds of crime are seized incident to arrest or under the authority of a special search warrant.
+Police then obtain a management order or a restraint order authorized by a judge or justice - Custody of seized assets is then turned over to the Seized Property Management Directorate (SPMD) & MAG who engage the appropriate professionals to manage, maintain and safeguard the assets seized or restrained under specific sections of the Criminal Code, the Controlled Drugs and Substances Act, the Proceeds of Crime and Terrorist Financing Act until the legal proceedings are concluded - If the accused is found guilty, sentencing may include the forfeiture of the seized assets.
+If there are no appeals, PPSC & MAG begin the process of disposing of the assets.
+Normally, PPSC & MAG utilize public sales and auctions to ensure market value is obtained.
+Proceeds of these funds are then distributed by the Attorney General of Canada to the Federal (PPSC) and Provincial (MAG) Governments in accordance with the Forfeited Property Sharing Regulations

 For federal proceeds of crime funds, monies returned to the Province of Ontario are split.
 The Ministry of Community Safety and Correctional Services (MCSCS) receives 75 percent and the Ministry of the Attorney General (MAG) receives 25 percent.
-For successful provincial proceeds of crime prosecutions, MCSCS receives 60 percent and MAG 40 percent.
+For successful provincial proceeds of crime prosecutions, MCSCS receives 60 percent and MAG receives 40 percent.